 - Due to export restrictions we can't send any liquids or foods out of the country.

-- Due to the oversize nature of certain products in our range we cannot ship large goods overseas.
-This will include large packs, tents or heavy items over 15kg.
+- Due to the oversize nature of certain products in our range we cannot ship bulk items overseas.
+This will include large packs, tents or heavy items.
 In most cases, a note will be displayed in the product description where this is applicable.